More than half of your household waste can be recycled. Here are a few helpful hints and tips to make recycling more effective in your home.

 You don’t have to remove lids or labels, just ensure they are empty first!

 Plastic, glass and metal containers can be cleaned if you have the time.
+A quick rinse is always appreciated.
 Doing so avoids contaminating other materials, reduces unpleasant odours and the development of mould, and ensures sorting centre employees work in a healthier environment.

 Newspapers, magazines, and white paper can all be recycled as long as the paper is clean and dry.
 Plastic wrap, stickers, or rubber bands should be removed, but staples and plastic window envelopes are okay.

-When recycling, removing plastic trays from cookie boxes before placing them in the recycling bin is a great help for sorting operations.
+When recycling, please ensure that you don’t “nest” your materials – this means putting materials inside one another, such as putting an aluminum can inside a cereal box.
 Recyclable materials are sorted either manually or through an automated system into various categories.
 By separating packaging made of different materials at home, you simplify the sorting process saving time and money for your local recycling operation.

-Note that it is not necessary to remove the plastic window from envelopes or labels on tin cans.
-Also, lids on beverage containers can stay together as well.
+Note: It is not necessary to remove the plastic window from envelopes or labels on tin cans.
+Also, lids on beverage containers can stay on as well.

-Also, be sure to check for the triangle and number on the bottom of the item.
-That will tell you what kind of recyclable it is and if your municipality accepts it.
+Also, be sure to check for the recycling triangle and number on the bottom of the item.
+This will tell you what type of plastic the item is made out of and if your community accepts it.

 Place the lids inside the tin.
-If you can, squash the tin, then pop it into your recycle bin.
+If you can, squash the tin, then pop it into your recycling bin.

 We are very good at recycling our cans, plastic drink bottles, glass bottles, paper and cardboard.
 Below is a list of other less frequently recycled items you may find in your kitchen that can also be recycled: